siddhantbapna/Group-8-DS-and-AI-Lab-Project/Milestone-5/milestone_5.md

 To ensure the reproducibility and integrity of the results, a well-defined evaluation protocol was established.

-*   **Dataset:** The evaluation was conducted on the publicly available BraTS (Brain Tumor Segmentation) dataset.
-Following a preprocessing and data integrity check.
+*   **Dataset:** The evaluation was conducted on the publicly available BraTS (Brain Tumor Segmentation) dataset after preprocessing and data integrity checks.
     The dataset was partitioned using Scikit-learn's KFold with N_SPLITS=5, producing five 80/20 train-validation splits.
 For this experiment, a single fold (FOLD_TO_RUN = 0) was used, yielding 1000 files for training and 251 for validation.
 The split was shuffled with a random state of 42 for reproducibility.

 *   **Validation Strategy:** The results presented in this report are from the complete training and validation cycle, where 80% of the data was used for training and the remaining 20% for validation.